Pinaka multi-barrel rocket launcher: LRGR 120

 In 2005, ARDE revealed about the development of a long range MRL similar to the Smerch MRLS.
-A 7.2-metre rocket for the Pinaka MBRL, which can reach a distance of 120 km and carry a 250 kg payload will be developed.
-These new rockets can be fired in 44 seconds, have a maximum speed of Mach 4.7, rise to an altitude of 40 km before hitting its target at Mach 1.8.
+A 7.2 metre rocket for the Pinaka MBRL, which can reach a distance of 120 km and carry a 250 kg payload would be developed.
+These new rockets could be fired in 44 seconds, have a maximum speed of Mach 4.7, rise to an altitude of 40 km before hitting its target at Mach 1.8.
 Integrating UAVs with the Pinaka is also in the pipeline, as DRDO intends to install guidance systems on these rockets to increase their accuracy.

 On 17 January 2024, reports revealed that DRDO is developing two new variants of Pinaka rockets, one with a range of 120 km and the other with a range of over 200 km.'
+The approval for the development of the system was granted by the Indian Army to DRDO's ARDE along with a 300 km-range rocket variant by 24 January.
+The Preliminary Services Qualitative Requirements of the variant was being formulated which specified the essential and desirable parameters of a weapon systems.
+The desirable parameters would be incorporated at a later stage of development.'